SamJUK/TinderAccessToken/readme.md

 # TinderAccessToken
-An Node.JS script to extract the tinder access token programmatically via a Puppeteer headless browser
+An Node.JS script to extract the tinder access token programmatically via a Puppeteer headless browser.

 ### How to
 Install the requirements via NPM